department-of-veterans-affairs/vets-design-system-documentation/src/_components/action-links.md

 ## Accessibility
 - The action link needs to listen for click events, as well as the `ENTER` and `SPACE` keypresses
-- Action links should only use an anchor tag <a>.
-The <a> element, or anchor element, is used to create a hyperlink to another webpage or another location within the same webpage.
+- Action links should only use an anchor tag `<a>`.
+The `<a>` element, or anchor element, is used to create a hyperlink to another webpage or another location within the same webpage.
+- For external links or links opening up to a new tab, make sure to add an aria label to let the user know what sort of link they're clicking on.
 - It is important to use Action Links for calls to actions that link to another page rather than buttons, because screen readers always say “link” before links, and “button” before buttons.
 - Button and link confusion can be very frustrating for assistive technology users.
 A user with a screen reader may pull up a list of links and may not find a specific link because it turns out that it has actually been designated as a button in the markup.
 - Using links and buttons intentionally results in a more inclusive experience for assistive technology users.
 Make sure to read both [buttons](https://design.va.gov/components/buttons) and action link guidance to determine what is needed for a page and when each should be used.